FrankCCCCC/DL_DB_Quick_Note/paper_presentation/towards_characterizing_divergence_in_deep_q-Learning.md

 - Motivation
 - Main Ideas
-- The Result of Analyzation
+- The Result of Analysis
-- Analyzation Setup
+- Analysis Setup
 - NTK of DQN
 - Building Intuition for Divergen with NTK
 - PreQN